peter-otoole/croner/README.md

 ## Testing

 Currently, croner does not have any unit tests.
 All tests are manual and all edge cases are not covered.
-If any issues are found, please report them.
+If any issues are found, please report them by filing a bug.

 ## Support

-Currently, croner is only supported on Windows OS.
-Linux support is planned.
+Currently, croner functions on both Windows and Linux OS, however, the majority of testing was done on Windows.
+If you notice any compatibilities issues, please report them by filing a bug.

 ## Warnings